 I used to be a branding consultant, for the record.
 And, when it comes to a few other topics, I still consult regularly.
 So, if this reads as if I have a problem with consultants now that I’m a Brand Therapist, I apologize.
 That simply isn’t the case.
-While I was a branding consultant, I
+But if you want to know what

 I was invited by Chivon to guest tweet about brand strategy during #SideHustleChat a few months back (back when my name was still @yeez).
 I had such a great time (way better than that time I threw a 5-minute-Twitter party).
 Years ago, when I first heard the phrase “brand strategy”, it sounded like a bunch